NomicFoundation/hardhat/docs/tutorial/8-frontend/README.md

   });
 ```

+The script is similar to the script we create on the previous section but we are copying some files to the React App `src` directory.

-Go to the projects root folder and run `npx buidler node`.
+Go to the projects root folder and run `npx buidler compile` followed by `npx buidler node`.

 ```
+$ npx buidler compile
+Compiling...
+Compiled 1 contract successfully
 $ npx buidler node
 Started HTTP and WebSocket JSON-RPC server at http://127.0.0.1:8545/